 Writers should of course constantly read.
-You can’t write a good book if you havn’t read 500 other good books.
-You can’t write a good screenplay if you havn’t watched 100s of movies and appreciate the beauty of specific shows from the 60s, the 70s and the various eras of movies that came after that.
+You can’t write a good book if you haven’t read 500 other good books.
+You can’t write a good screenplay if you haven’t watched 100s of movies and appreciate the beauty of specific shows from the 60s, the 70s and the various eras of movies that came after that.

 I don’t think I know a single chess master who hasn’t read through Bronstein’s “1953 Zurich International” tournament book at least a dozen times.
 Or Mikhail Tal’s “Best games”.

 Poker players have read Doyle Brunson’s classic a dozen times.
 And entrepreneurs have all now read Walter Isaacson’s book on Steve Jobs and dozens of other biographies of successful businessmen.